robenkleene/software-references/macos/finder.md

 - `⇧⌘G`: Enter path
 - `⌘C`: Copy a file, it can then be pasted with `⌘V` (there's not such thing as "cut" for files, probably because two cuts before pasting would delete the first cut file)
 - `⇧⌘.`: Toggle show hidden files
+- Right-click and choose `Rename...` to rename (or add text) to multiple files with a find-and-replace-style interface

 ## Path Bar